 As the course progresses, I may adjust the balance between notes and presentations if this plan doesn't reflect what's happening in class.
 Right now, I'm considering three projects of 300 points each, for a total of 900 points.
 The total number of points may increase.

 Final grades will follow the usual scale.

 - C = 79 - 70

 - F = below 60 %

-We'll see how presentations and projects go.
+We'll see how projects and presentations go.
 Sometimes they don't work as expected.
 If a revision is warranted (that is, if by revising a project, something can be learned, better articulated, better understood), you'll have the opportunity to revise.

-Early in the semester, I will meet with the grad students to discuss grad requirements.
+Early in the semester, I'll ask the grad students to discuss grad requirements.
 Here are two I've considered and we have used in the past.

 YouTube, rss news aggregators...
 Prepare a short report on what you did and how it went.

 This statement is subject to change.
 You'll be informed if I do change it, and changes will be marked on the statement.